um-dsp/ProCapture/README.md

 ### Datasets, Pre-trained Models, and Attacks:

 - **Datasets**: MNIST is autimatically loaded via Keras.
-To test ProvML on malware data, you need to download the [CuckooTraces]([link here](https://drive.google.com/file/d/11GgjGVEXQAAz09J_T7sziJdS6vF14cwu/view?usp=sharing)) and [EMBER] ([link here](https://ember.elastic.co/ember_dataset_2018_2.tar.bz2)) datasets and add them in the folder `./data/`.
-By default ProvML will look for them in that path<br />
+To test DeepProv on malware data, you need to download the [CuckooTraces]([link here](https://drive.google.com/file/d/11GgjGVEXQAAz09J_T7sziJdS6vF14cwu/view?usp=sharing)) and [EMBER] ([link here](https://ember.elastic.co/ember_dataset_2018_2.tar.bz2)) datasets and add them in the folder `./data/`.
+By default DeepProv will look for them in that path<br />

 - **Pre-trained Models**: We offer pre-trained models: mnist_1 , mnist_2, mnist_3, cuckoo_1, and ember_1 <br />
   These models are availabe to download [here](https://drive.google.com/drive/folders/1vA1Xozi0RAqB43EAJ2a9HB32Ka89uCgN?usp=sharing).
-Once downloaded to 'ProvML/models/' directory, the 'model.txt' file has the model architecture details of each model.
+Once downloaded to 'DeepProv/models/' directory, the 'model.txt' file has the model architecture details of each model.

-- **Attacks**: ProvML supports the following attacks : <br />
+- **Attacks**: Dee supports the following attacks : <br />
   MNIST: Fast Gradient Sign Method (FGSM), Projected Gradient Descent (PGD) Auto PGD  with DLR loss function (APGD-DLR) , Square <br />
   CuckooTraces: Attack progressively flips up to first n 0 bits to 1 until it evades the model (we name this attack 'CKO') <br />
   EMBER_att => This attack progressively perturbs features within valid value ranges/options until the model changes its prediction from malware to benign (we call this attack `EMBER') <br />

 ***

-### Downloading ProvML and Installing Dependencies:
+### Downloading DeepProv and Installing Dependencies:
 ```$ git clone https://github.com/um-dsp/DeepProv.git ```

 ```$ cd DeepProv ```